Walter Hill Jr.: Early life and education

 Hill was born in St. Louis, Missouri on May 22, 1949.

-He attended the College of Wooster for his bachelor's degree in history, which he achieved in 1971.
+He attended the College of Wooster for his 1971 bachelor's degree in history.
 He then attended Northern Illinois University for his master's degree in American history and graduated in 1973.
-He taught at St. Louis University for a few years after obtaining his masters before returning to school to begin his doctoral work in 1977.
+He taught at St. Louis University for a few years after obtaining his masters, then returned to begin his doctoral work in 1977.
 As a doctoral student, he worked as a teaching assistant and later an instructor for the Afro-American Studies Program.
 He also began work at the National Archives and Records Administration as a research student in the Office of the Archivist and Office of Federal Records.
-And in 1983, Hill was awarded a doctoral fellowship at the Museum of American History, Smithsonian Institution.
+In 1983 Hill was awarded a doctoral fellowship at the Museum of American History, Smithsonian Institution.
 In 1988, Hill earned his Ph.D. from the University of Maryland, under the guidance of historian Ira Berlin.

 Professional career

 Hill began work at the National Archives and Records Administration while working toward his doctoral degree but stepped down in 1983 for his fellowship from the Smithsonian.
 In 1984, after he had finished his fellowship, he returned to NARA as an archivist in the Office of the National Archives, remaining there until 1990.
-He called NARA “a special place for me in my professional life and my work is a testimony to the institution that allowed me to navigate the rich history of Americans, in particular African Americans.”

-Also in 1984, Hill became an adjunct professor at Howard University, where he taught African American History.
-He continued to teach here until his death.
+Also in 1984, Hill became an adjunct professor at Howard University, where he started teaching African American History, continuing until his death.

 In 1990, he became the director of the Modern Archives Institute and subject specialist in Afro-American history.
 He stayed until 1995 when he moved to their new facility in College Park, Maryland, where he assumed the role of senior archivist and specialist for Afro-American history and federal records.

 Affiliations

 He appeared on several television shows and documentaries as a historian.
 Some of his appearances include on Good Morning America, Washington Journal and Fox TV.
-He has also appeared in film, although in behind the scenes roles.
-He is most well known for his role as the film consultant for the 1989 film Glory, which followed the 54th Massachusetts Colored Infantry in the Civil War.
-The film has been praised by critics and historians for its gritty realism and historical accuracy, as well as its bringing African American Civil War soldiers to the forefront of public consciousness.
+He has also had roles behind the scenes in films, including consultancy for the 1989 film Glory, which followed the 54th Massachusetts Colored Infantry in the Civil War.
+The film was praised by critics and historians for its realism and historical accuracy, and for bringing public attention to African American Civil War soldiers.